What is a developmental checkup?

 Where does the Ages & Stages Questionnaire go once I complete it?

 Once your child’s ASQ is complete you will either submit it through our online portal or mail it to Pretend City Children’s Museum utilizing the attached prepaid envelope.
-By completing this questionnaire, you are giving consent to allow Good To Go From Head To Toe to review your child’s ASQ and mail you the results along with a list of developmentally appropriate activities to encourage learning through play.
-You will also receive one free admission ticket to Pretend City Children’s Museum.
-Should our Developmental Screening Coordinator have any questions regarding your child’s ASQ, she will contact you at the phone number provided.
-With your permission, a referral will be made to our community partner, Help Me Grow, to assist in providing resources available in your area.
+By completing this questionnaire, you are giving consent to allow Good To Go From Head To Toe to review your child’s ASQ and send you the results along with a list of developmentally appropriate activities to encourage learning through play.
+Also included is one free admission ticket to Pretend City Children’s Museum.
+You will receive your child’s ASQ results via e-mail from Pretend City.
+If results indicate a need for further referrals, you will be contacted by our partner Help Me Grow Orange County.
 If you have any questions concerning the ASQ or are interested in learning more about our services, please contact the Good To Go From Head To Toe Developmental Screening Coordinator at (949) 428-3900 x 209.